Hen Party Planning Checklist for Brighton | 2026 Guide

 Move on to evening entertainment or clubbing.

-Dance the night away at a pre-booked venue or explore Brighton's nightlife.
+Dance at your pre-booked venue or explore Brighton's nightlife.

-Head to West Street for popular clubs like Pryzm or explore the beachfront venues like Coalition or Patterns for different music vibes.
+West Street has Pryzm; the beachfront has Coalition and Patterns for different music vibes.

 Ensure everyone has a safe way to return to accommodation.

-Pre-book larger taxis or use Uber for groups returning from West Street or Kemptown late at night.
+Pre-book a larger taxi or use Uber for the trip back from West Street or Kemptown.

 Have an emergency contact list readily available.